qchenevier/MBA_memoire/doc/reaction_micro.md

 - **Breakthrough** is fundamentally redefining a process or function

 Each is being used to improve customer experience or internal operations.
 The most common usage of each technology is in substitution.
 30 percent of firms are engaging in extension or transformation with Mobile, Social, or Analytics.
 Usage of embedded devices lags the other technologies.
 An interesting trend toward transformative opportunities is combining multiple technologies with new management practices.
 Remote-control equipment and automated factories include both mobile and analytics technologies to improve production.
 Mobile phones are becoming embedded devices for customer-facing applications.
 Another firm integrates its social and web-based marketing approaches with its digital product design capabilities and embedded devices in products to be more responsive to emerging consumer preferences.
 Concept stores combine multiple technologies to test or deliver a new buying experience. [@Westerman2011]

+Stop staring in the mirror: a key to adapting to dramatically-shifting marketplaces is to reevaluate what makes you successful and how you measure success.
+The metrics used to measure performance in the prior era may no longer be relevant [@Gimpel2012].

+[TODO: RAJOUTER LIEN AVEC LES DASHBOARDS & INTERFACES DE ExO @VanGeest2014]

 [TODO: RAJOUTER UN MAPPING DES TECHNO AVEC LES COGNITIVE CAPABILITIES DE @Beck2017]